The writer researches the local history of her home town in Nottinghamshire, England

 Mother's Day in England in the 21st Century

 England in the twenty-first century is largely secular.
 Mothering Sunday services are still conducted for practising Christians but those who do not attend church nevertheless take the opportunity to formally thank and honour their mothers.
 Historically, children collected bunches of wild violets from the wayside to present to their mothers as they made their way towards home and violets are still a feature on many Mothering Sunday cards.
-But nowadays Mothering Sunday has become a commercial opportunity when Mother’s Day cards, bouquets of Spring flowers, chocolate, manufactured gifts, and occasionally a shop-bought Simnel cake, are given as gifts.
+But nowadays Mothering Sunday has become a commercial opportunity when Mother’s Day cards, bouquets of flowers, chocolate, manufactured gifts, and occasionally a shop-bought Simnel cake, are given as gifts.

 References and Further Reading